 Growth of eutectic patterns

 In certain alloy systems, a liquid of a fixed composition freezes to form a mixture of two different solid phases.
 Such a mixture is commonly known as a eutectic.
 These materials often exhibit outstanding mechanical and electrical properties because their microstructures act as natural or in situ composite materials.
-In order to tune the eutectic patterns (e.g., left, courtesy American Institute of Physics) to technological demands, we are exploring the crystallization of eutectic alloys.
+In order to tune the eutectic patterns (e.g., left, a eutectic spiral courtesy Jianrong Gao) to technological demands, we are exploring the crystallization of eutectic alloys.
 The morphology of the eutectic phases depends on the driving force for growth, the anisotropy in interfacial energy and interfacial mobility, as well as the chemical environment of the parent liquid phase.

-In the latter case, it is well known that a trace amount of metal species (e.g., Sr) drastically changes the morphology of the eutectic phases (e.g., Si), from a coarse to fine structure.
-Although the effects of eutectic modification have been well documented, particularly for Si-based eutectics, there is no accepted explanation for the mechanism by which the microstructure changes so much upon adding trace amounts of a metallic ingredient.
+In the latter case, it is well known that a trace impurities (e.g., Na) drastically changes the morphology of the eutectic phases (e.g., Si), from a coarse to fine structure.
+Although the effects of eutectic modification have been well documented, particularly for Si-based eutectics, there is no accepted explanation for the mechanism by which the microstructure changes so much upon adding trace amounts of a metal.
 Thus, our goal is to provide a unified picture of eutectic growth and modification.

 The group is looking for hardworking and motivated individuals at the graduate level.
-Currently, there are projects and opportunities for multiple students in the areas of quasicrystal growth and eutectic transformations.
+Currently, there are projects and opportunities for multiple students in the areas of eutectic transformations and abnormal grain growth.